-We want you and your family to stay safe around electricity.
+We want you and your family to stay safe around electricity and near our hydro assets.
 Here are some handy tips about what to do to keep yourself and others safe.

 Downed power lines Downed power lines are extremely dangerous and can kill.
 If you see power lines down, stay well clear (at least eight meters away) and make sure other people and animals keep well away.
 Never approach to take a closer look.